DinoChiesa/apigee-edge-js/README.md

 ## Bugs

-* The tests are incomplete
+* The tests are a work in progress

 ## Related